parisjug/jchateau-site/src/site/markdown/accommodation.md

 # Location

-Our guess is that the no place like 127.0.0.1 ;-)
+Our guess is that there is no place like 127.0.0.1 ;-)

 ## Travel